Move cursor over the icon to see details.

 Long-term trend: [See HAL long-term trend chart]

 A long-term uptrend had started on January 20, 2016 at 27.64 and reached 58.78 on January 26, 2017.
 HAL gained -31.14 points, or -112.66%, in 53 weeks.
-The chart has formed a Rectangle chart pattern.
-The trend support level is at 39.48 and resistance is at 43.93.
-A rectangle chart pattern is characterized as a short-term horizontal channel and represents a trading range and indecision area that is usually resolves in the direction of the main trend.
-Chart analysis usually considers a rectangle pattern a continuation formation, but it can also mark significant top and bottom.
-A rectangle pattern within younger parent trend has more chances to mark a continuation.
-Use the following link to access a Rectangle chart pattern help, or use a Technical Stock Screener to see the list of stocks with Rectangle pattern in a long-term trend.
+The chart has formed a Descending Triangle chart pattern.
+The trend support level is at 43.01 and resistance is at 57.58.
+A Descending Triangle is a variation of triangle formation that has a flat support line and falling resistance line.
+The lower highs indicate the decreasing demand and give the descending triangle definitive bearish bias.
+A Descending Triangle usually represents a distribution stage in bearish market.
+A Descending Triangle is considered to be a continuation pattern, especially in a down trend, but it may also mark a reversal in an uptrend.
+Use the following link to access a Descending Triangle chart pattern help, or use a Technical Stock Screener to see the list of stocks with Descending Triangle pattern in a long-term trend.

 Medium-term trend: [See HAL medium-term trend chart]

-A medium-term downtrend had started on January 26, 2017 at 58.78 and reached 38.18 on August 18, 2017.
-HAL lost 20.60 points, or 35.05%, in 29 weeks.
-The chart has formed a Broadening Descending Wedge chart pattern.
-The trend support level is at 33.05 and resistance is at 45.35.
-A Broadening Descending Wedge pattern is considered to be a reversal formation.
+A medium-term uptrend had started on August 18, 2017 at 38.18 and reached 57.86 on January 23, 2018.
+HAL gained -19.68 points, or -51.55%, in 22 weeks.
+The chart has formed a Broadening Ascending Wedge chart pattern.
+The trend support level is at 45.67 and resistance is at 69.24.
+A Broadening Ascending Wedge pattern is considered to be a reversal formation.
 It usually appears in a mature trend, characterized by overbought/oversold long-term and short-term indicators, and often generates divergence on long-term indicators.
-Use the following link to access a Broadening Descending Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Broadening Descending Wedge pattern in a medium-term trend.
+Use the following link to access a Broadening Ascending Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Broadening Ascending Wedge pattern in a medium-term trend.

 Weekly Technical Indicators: [See HAL weekly technical indicators chart]

-The weekly MACD line is above its signal line since September 15, 2017.
-The distance between MACD and the signal line is low and getting smaller.
+The weekly MACD line is above its signal line since April 13, 2018.
+This is an indication that the medium-term trend is up.
+The distance between MACD and the signal line is low, but getting bigger.
+It indicates that the current medium-term uptrend is getting stronger.
 Use the following link to access a MACD help.

 Short-term trend: [See HAL short-term trend chart]